Bob Dylan: 2000–2009: Oscar win, memoir, and Modern Times

-2010s

-Tempest
+2010–2019: Tempest and continued recordings

-Volume 9 of Dylan's Bootleg Series, The Witmark Demos was issued in October 18, 2010.
-It comprised 47 demo recordings of songs taped between 1962 and 1964 for Dylan's earliest music publishers: Leeds Music in 1962, and Witmark Music from 1962 to 1964.
-One reviewer described the set as "a hearty glimpse of young Bob Dylan changing the music business, and the world, one note at a time".
-The critical aggregator website Metacritic awarded the album a Metascore of 86, indicating "universal acclaim".
-In the same week, Sony Legacy released Bob Dylan: The Original Mono Recordings, a box set that for the first time presented Dylan's eight earliest albums, from Bob Dylan (1962) to John Wesley Harding (1967), in their original mono mix in the CD format.
-The CDs were housed in miniature facsimiles of the original album covers, replete with original liner notes.
-The set was accompanied by a booklet featuring an essay by music critic Greil Marcus.
+Volume 9 of Dylan's Bootleg Series, The Witmark Demos, was issued in October 2010.
+It comprised demo recordings of songs taped between 1962-64 for Dylan's earliest music publishers: Leeds Music in 1962, and Witmark Music from 1962-64.
+A reviewer described the set as "a hearty glimpse of young Bob Dylan changing the music business, and the world, one note at a time."
+On Metacritic, the album has a score of 86, indicating "universal acclaim".
+Sony Legacy released Bob Dylan: The Original Mono Recordings, a boxset that presented Dylan's eight earliest albums, from Bob Dylan (1962) to John Wesley Harding (1967), in their original mono mix.

-On April 12, 2011, Legacy Recordings released Bob Dylan in Concert – Brandeis University 1963, taped at Brandeis University on May 10, 1963, two weeks before the release of The Freewheelin' Bob Dylan.
-The tape was discovered in the archive of music writer Ralph J. Gleason, and the recording carries liner notes by Michael Gray, who says it captures Dylan "from way back when Kennedy was President and the Beatles hadn't yet reached America.
+In April 2011, Legacy Recordings released Bob Dylan in Concert – Brandeis University 1963, taped at Brandeis University on May 10, 1963, two weeks before the release of The Freewheelin' Bob Dylan.
+The tape was discovered in the archive of music writer Ralph J. Gleason, and the recording carries liner notes by Michael Gray, who says it captures Dylan from way back when Kennedy was President and the Beatles hadn't yet reached America.
 It reveals him not at any Big Moment but giving a performance like his folk club sets of the period ...
-This is the last live performance we have of Bob Dylan before he becomes a star".
+This is the last live performance we have of Bob Dylan before he becomes a star.

-The extent to which his work was studied at an academic level was demonstrated on Dylan's 70th birthday on May 24, 2011, when three universities organized symposia on his work.
-The University of Mainz, the University of Vienna, and the University of Bristol invited literary critics and cultural historians to give papers on aspects of Dylan's work.
-Other events, including tribute bands, discussions and simple singalongs, took place around the world, as reported in The Guardian: "From Moscow to Madrid, Norway to Northampton and Malaysia to his home state of Minnesota, self-confessed 'Bobcats' will gather today to celebrate the 70th birthday of a giant of popular music".
+On Dylan's 70th birthday, the universities of Mainz, Vienna, and Bristol invited literary critics and historians to give papers on Dylan's work.
+Other events, including tribute bands, discussions and singalongs, took place.
+The Guardian wrote: "From Moscow to Madrid, Norway to Northampton and Malaysia to his home state of Minnesota, self-confessed 'Bobcats' will gather today to celebrate the 70th birthday of a giant of popular music."